-Raytheon Missiles & Defense is working on an upgraded TOW missile to meet the U.S. Army’s requirement for an extended-range, anti-tank, guided missile.
+Raytheon Missiles & Defense continues to upgrade the TOW missile to meet the U.S. Army’s requirement for an extended-range, anti-tank, guided missile.
 The company is improving the missile’s propulsion system, giving it greater distance and speed.
+TOW is ready to meet future anti-tank guided missile requirements and provide a combat proven capability to the Army’s Optionally Manned Fighting Vehicle development program while maintaining compatibility with existing launch platforms.

-The weapon system is deployed with more than 20 international armed forces and integrated on more than 15,000 ground, vehicle and helicopter platforms.
-It's also the preferred heavy assault, anti-armor weapon system for NATO, coalition, United Nations and peacekeeping operations worldwide.
+The weapon system is deployed with more than 40 international armed forces and integrated on more than 15,000 ground, vehicle and helicopter platforms.
+It is also the preferred heavy assault, anti-armor weapon system for NATO, coalition, United Nations and peacekeeping operations worldwide.